12 Ways to Make Your Wedding Guests Love You Even More

 Have an open bar

 You know what always keeps a party going?
 An open bar.
-Let your guests indulge a little and pick up their drink tab for them.
+Let your wedding guests indulge a little and pick up their drink tab for them.
 The extra dose of liquid courage will probably have your pals pulling out some awesomely embarrassing dance moves.
 If this simply doesn't fit your wedding budget and you need to save money on your wedding bar, you could opt for a limited bar or toonie bar to make things a little easier on you and your guests’ pocketbook.

 Offer meal options